openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-4/04-cgroups.md

 The goal of this exercise is to gain a basic understanding of how containers prevent using each other's reserved resources.
 The Linux kernel has a feature called cgroups (abbreviated from control groups) which limits, accounts for, and isolates the resource usage (CPU, memory, disk I/O, network, etc.) of processes.
-Normally, these control groups would be setup up by a systems administrtor (with cgexec), or configured with systemd (systemd-run --slice), but with a container engine, this configuration is handled automatically.
+Normally, these control groups would be set up by a system administrator (with cgexec), or configured with systemd (systemd-run --slice), but with a container engine, this configuration is handled automatically.

 To demonstrate, run two separate containerized sleep processes: